iskanderun/maricopamosquitoes/aedes_precip/model/README.txt

 and manually download the file rainfall_maricopa.tar.gz This file is >9 GB and will be larger than that once extracted.

-Extract the file in this folder (aedes_precip > model), either by clicking on it or by using the Terminal on Mac (or other Linux terminal).
+Extract the file into this folder (aedes_precip > model), either by clicking on it or by using the Terminal on Mac (or other Linux terminal).
 Change the working directory to the folder "model" and execute the command: